CAPC Guidelines:

 • Insufficient evidence is available for definitive recommendations in each clinical scenario; however, the majority opinion of the CAPC Board is that asymptomatic dogs may not require treatment.

-• Factors to consider in the decision to treat include contact with vulnerable or immunocompromised humans or dogs, life style of the dog and prior treatment history.
-See Tynes et al, 2014 for additional information.
+• Factors to consider in the decision to treat include contact with vulnerable or immunocompromised humans or dogs, lifestyle of the dog, and prior treatment history.
+See Tysnes et al., 2014 for additional information.

 Follow-up Testing